futuregrid/manual/doc/source/genesis.rst

    ByteIO, WS-Security, WS-Naming, WS-Trust, and Job Submission Description Language (JSDL).

--  Open and extensible realized with a modern Service- Oriented Architecture (SOA), which allows to easily replace particular components with others.
+-  Open and extensible realized with a modern Service-Oriented Architecture (SOA), which allows to easily replace particular components with others.

--  Interoperable with other Grid technologies to enable a coupling of Grid infrastructures or the users needs
+-  Interoperable with other Grid technologies to enable a coupling of Grid infrastructures or the user's needs

 -  End user focused.
-Whenever possible GenesisII was designed to use concepts already familiar to users (such as hierarchical directory structures) and to provide easy to use commands and GUIs to simplify the user's experience.
-GenesisII provides a number of commands based on familiar UNIX tools and provides GUIs for to browse the grid directory structure, monitor jobs, create JSDL job descriptions, etc.
+GenesisII was mostly designed to use concepts already familiar to users (such as hierarchical directory structures) and to provide easy to use commands and GUIs to simplify the user's experience.
+GenesisII provides a number of commands based on familiar UNIX tools and provides GUIs to browse the grid directory structure, monitor jobs, create JSDL job descriptions, etc.

--  Strong security mechanisms built in from the ground up.
+-  Strong security mechanisms built-in from the ground up.
 Flexible access control for all grid resources.
 Support for X.509 certificates and username/password (based on WS-Security and OGF Basic Security Profile).
 Support for virtual organizations via